Kylie Jenner Shares The Cutest Picture Yet Of Her

 "Bff," Jenner wrote in the caption.

 The pictures come just after Jenner spent some time away from Stormi.
-As is tradition, the lip kit creator spent the weekend at Coachella, where she rocked neon pink hair and declared herself a cool mum, not a regular mum.
+As is tradition, the lip kit creator spent the weekend at Coachella, where she rocked neon pink hair and declared herself a cool mom, not a regular mom.

 Despite the weekend away from her proclaimed "bff," Jenner now seems back in full-on mom mode — which means that these sweet baby photos will likely keep on coming.
 I'm totally not complaining: Stormi is a delight I'm always happy to scroll through Instagram and see.